Our Work

 Building Partnerships

-One of Ingcungcu’s key strengths is in our growing network of partners – schools, local businesses, organisations and academic institutions – establishing a sustainable model for long-term continuity and expansion.
-Through these partnerships, Incungcu is able to broaden its impact, build a network of support, and provide scientific advice to a community of initiatives working towards the common goal of nurturing education and connecting communities to nature on the Cape Flats.
+As a small organisation our key strength is in our growing network of partners – schools, local businesses, organisations and academic institutions.
+Thus establishing a sustainable model for long-term continuity and expansion.
+Through these partnerships, we are able to broaden our impact, build a network of support, and provide scientific advice to a community of initiatives working towards the common goals of nurturing education, rehabilitating urban landscapes and connecting communities to nature on the Cape Flats.